shienlong/parallel/README.md

 **Why**

 - Open source
-- Store and process huge amounts of data quickly
+- Store and process huge amounts of data quickly (parallelisation)
 - Distributed computing power that scale linearly with the number of nodes
 - Built-in fault tolerant features such as redundant copies and tasks re-delegation in case of node failures
 - HDFS is a flexible type of data storage that allow the framework to handle all kinds of data